Biden decides it would be inappropriate to assert executive privilege in January 6 investigation - KRDO

 By Kevin Liptak and Maegan Vazquez, CNN

-President Joe Biden has determined he will not assert executive privilege to shield Trump-era records from being seen by a congressional committee investigating the January 6 insurrection attempt, the White House said on Friday.
+President Joe Biden generally does not expect to assert executive privilege to shield Trump-era records from being seen by a congressional committee investigating the January 6 insurrection attempt, the White House said on Friday.

 “We take this matter incredibly seriously,” White House press secretary Jen Psaki said in a Friday press briefing.
 “The President has already concluded that it would not be appropriate to assert executive privilege.”

-Note: This story has been updated with comment from the White House.